 Repeat the process until you're done animating.

 As Gifted Apprentice learns more and more, you'll have to draw less and less.
 Teach it enough, and it will even be able to infer an approximate 3D model.
-You can't use it yet, but it'll be there in its mental model.
+You can't use it (yet), but it'll be there in the program's 'mental' representation.
 In future versions, Gifted Apprentice will use that 3D model to automatically provide a basis for 2D lighting and shadowing -- the vector output of which, you can modify in much the same way you draw anything else in the program.

 Here, I'll be showcasing features and posting progress updates, -- and I'd certainly appreciate suggestions, feature requests, and eventually alpha testers.